AttaMuhammad16/Chat-Sphere-App/README.md

 ✅ Seamless user login
 ✅ One-to-one real-time chat
+✅ Reference messages just like whatsApp slide and reply ✅ Reaction on messages
+✅ Click on reference message and move-to at that message ✅ Online/Offine and Typing indicator
+✅ Can clear chat
+✅ Block/Un-Block to the user
 ✅ Secure message exchange via **Firebase**
 ❌ (Temporarily removed) Image, video, and audio upload due to Firebase storage limitations